Kate Spade's sister says fashion star's suicide was 'not unexpected'

 In a 2017 interview with NPR, Kate Spade said she suffered from anxiety and often felt like "the sky is falling."

-Andy Spade, Kate Spade's husband and business partner, also attempted to get his wife treatment, but was unable to convince her, Saffo claimed.

-"Sometimes you simply cannot SAVE people from themselves!"
-Saffo said.
-"One of the last things she said to me was, 'Reta, I know you hate funerals and don't attend them, but for me would you PLEASE come to MINE, at least.
+Saffo said her sister asked her to attend her funeral.
+"One of the last things she said to me was, 'Reta, I know you hate funerals and don't attend them, but for me would you please come to mine, at least.
 Please!'
 I know she perhaps had a plan, but she insisted she did not."

 Related